A Study of Western Button Manufacturers

 Washington

 Washington was home to a plethora of companies that produced pinbacks; most were obscure and had very few if any presidential items associated with them.
 The exception is the Grays Harbor Stamp Works in Aberdeen which opened its doors in 1916 but began making pinbacks in 1937.
 The last presidential item I could unambiguously attribute to G.H.
 Stamp is a a Clinton Lowery coat tail pin.
 They were also the likely source of the FDR pair with the “Designed and Distributed by Edw F Murray Seattle” backpaper as they have an Aberdeen union bug.
 Their most sought after items are likely the Truman “Washington Club” and the “Washington for Dewey”, which though very non-descript are exceedingly rare (an example was recently available in a USAmericana Auction).
 Seattle was home to a number of button manufacturers but examples of their work are limited.
 F.M.Webb & Co produced pins for Teddy Roosevelt’s visit in 1903 and likely pins for the 1904 election but I know of only 2 Roosevelt varieties, two pins for local candidates and some non-political pins made by this company.
 The founder Frederick M. Webb had worked at Pacific Regalia in Portland before opening his own shop in 1902.
 No listings in city directories are present after 1903 when he and the Mrs. apparently had a nasty parting of ways.
 Lowman and Hanford printing opened in 1894 and was in business until 1955.
 I have not seen a political pin with this company’s mark but have seen a colorful fraternal organization pinback from the first decade of the last century with their marking on the curl and and advertising button for a cattle company with an interesting backpaper pictured below.
 They may be the source of some of the orphans discussed below.
 Dukinfield Printing opened in the early 1900’s but the only pins marked with their logo date to the 1930’s.
 I am aware of an FDR, a Landon, a Harvey, and great Hoover oval and a department store Santa pin.
 They didn’t use backpapers and printed directly on the metal back usually with poor results.
 This is why when described in auction catalogs their name is often misspelled sometimes to the point it is unrecognizable.
 I suspect they are a more likely source of some the unidentified pins of the northwest.
 The only pins known to be produced by Bill’s Buttons are the crudely made FDR pins made in the style of wartime employee badges with multiple different colored rims; the one pictured has FDR stamped across the artwork but most do not.
 Bull Brothers also produced pins during the teens but I know of only one senate item in the political genera.
 The internet turned up another Seattle maker, Sheppard Celluloid Novelties, which was found on a pin for a local candidate and carried a Seattle bug with 44 designation.
 I recently obtained an unusual Dewey pin made by Pacific Coast Stamp Works in Seattle.
 I found a catalog from 1915 for this company on line but have no idea when they produced pinbacks.
-Tacoma was home to Pacific Stamp Works which made beautiful sepia as well as black and white pins at the turn of the last century but I have not seen a political campaign item bearing their backpaper.
+Tacoma was home to Pacific Stamp Works which made beautiful sepia as well as black and white pins at the turn of the last century but I only seen one political campaign item bearing their backpaper, a 1 3/4″ tinted sepia TR.
 Spokane was home to two manufacturers: Spokane Stamp Works and Inland Printing.
 I have not seen any politicals from the former but the latter produced the Taft visit pin, a TR pin with an unusal photo and a Wilson which is easily confused with a common Whitehead and Hoag design but for a subtle font difference.
 They may also be responsible for the “My Hat is in the Ring…I’ll Beat Them to a Frazzle” TR pin discussed in another article on this site.

 Gray’s Harbor Stamp Works, FM Webb, Inland Printing, Dukenfield and Bill’s Buttons